couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

 ### Base Exception

 The base exception should be a class, structure, or similar component which derives or implements the platform idiomatic class, structure or object representing and error or exception.
 The purpose is to readily distinguish an error handled and perhaps thrown by the SDK and a system or platform idiomatic error/exception.
-The name must be word “Couchbase” with either “Error” or “Exception” appended to it and derive from whatever system level generic exception or error is available.
+The name must be word "Couchbase" with either "Error" or "Exception" appended to it and derive from whatever system level generic exception or error is available.
 As always, idiomatic naming and casing should always apply to any SDK specific implementation.

 Each CouchbaseException must have two properties: